Person-0/pray/README.md

 pyinstaller -F src/main.py
 ```
 - the executable will be generated inside a dist folder that is automatically created by running the previous command
-- rename the executable file to `pray.exe`
+- rename the executable file's filename to `pray` so that `pray` is recognized as a command name in the terminal
 - add the location of the dist folder in your PATH
 - restart your terminal and run `pray` to check whether the installation was successful or not.
 If it was, you will most likely see an error stating that a prayer is needed.
 If it was not, you most likely messed up folder paths. recheck or restart if required.
 - done! now go back to [usage](#usage).